 With over ten years of experience in using the Shou Sugi Ban wood preservation technique, Degmeda offers a fantastic lineup of artisanal products featuring Accoya, pine, spruce, and cedar.
 Whether you’re looking for cladding, siding, fencing, decking, flooring, or any other type of project, you’ll find a product that will easily turn your ideas into reality.
 On top of that, we also provide wood charring services and worldwide shipping.

 Yakisugi is a 100% natural solution that lasts up to 100 years, requiring nothing more than a fresh oil coat every 10-15 years.
 Enjoy the benefits of unmatched durability and resistance combined with incredible aesthetic features, a wide range of colors, and beautiful, unique patterns only natural wood provides.
-Check out our website at Degmeda.eu and find the combination of form, function, and design perfect for your home.
+On our website you can find the combination of form, function, and design perfect for your home.